By: Team T08-2 Since: May 2019 Licence: MIT

 Appendix C: Use Cases

-(For all use cases below, the System is the LIFE application and the Actor is the user
+(For all use cases below, the System is the LIFE application and the Actor is the user, unless specified otherwise)

 C.1.
 Use case: Add a task